Parag Sapre

 Key Challenges

-The organization recognized the need for modernization—but required proof before committing at scale.
-Any change had to respect:
+The organization recognized the need for modernization but required evidence before committing to a large-scale transformation.
+Any proposed solution needed to operate within several non-negotiable constraints:

-This was as much a change management and governance problem as a design one.
+This made the initiative as much a governance and change-management challenge as it was a design problem.

 The Approach